wolfv6/keybrd/CONTRIBUTING.md

 Code contributions
 ------------------
-Unsure where to begin contributing to keybrd code?
+Unsure of where to begin contributing to keybrd code?
 You can start by looking through the improvement suggestions, bug reports, and [planned_features](doc/planned_features.md).

 Git commit message style guide: